 An Overview of Fair Trade in North America

-By FTRN, published Nov 2011 ~ 34 pg. booklet ~ High school & above ~ $3.95 retail, $2 wholesale or bulk (10 or more copies).
+By FTRN, published Nov 2011 ~ 34 pg. booklet ~ High school & above ~ 25 FREE copies for WFTD events, $2 for additional copies.
 Hard and soft copy includes password to edit and copy the Power Point presentation of booklet highlights!

 FTRN says: “A quick read offering a comprehensive overview of the North American Fair Trade movement.
 The definitive booklet on Fair Trade’s various models, success stories, major names, facts and figures, brief history and key challenges and opportunities.”

 Understand how Fair Trade relationships in over 60 developing countries enhance the quality of life of producers and their communities.

 Interact with a global community taking action to ease inequities wrought by traditional trade structures.

 Navigate the complicated world of organizations, labels and definitions of Fair Trade.

 By Ingrid Hess, published February 2010 ~ Ages 3-8 ~ 40 color pages 8×9 inches, softcover book ~ 25 FREE copies for WFTD events, $2 each for additional copies.

 FTRN says: “A fun educational read and a joy to look at, this book is a rare and engaging Fair Trade resource for kids aged 3-8.
 Younger children can search for the ladybug on each spread, and listen to or read the fictional story.
 Older children can also read the nonfiction sections on each spread.”

 Summary/review: Stella & Henry are on a mission to find the perfect gift.
 With help from Aunt Mabel, the two children discover the world of Fair Trade and learn how shopping wisely can improve people’s lives.